Monday, December 12, 2022

 4. It is doubtful that a great land power/land army could thrive at the entry to the Dardanelle Straits without developing trade links by land and sea alike.
 To become a great city they needed great trade, probably with a great many partners.
 For this they would have needed a merchant fleet.
 Controlling the Dardanelle Straits would have required a military fleet.

-24 Anomalies in the Plain of Troy
+Schliemann describes a swamp in the plain of Troy